 Body corporates govern many aspects of living in multi-unit developments.
 It will be increasingly important that body corporates are managed well.

-Rent increases in New Zealand are unregulated aside from a frequency limit of once every six months.
+Rent increases in New Zealand are unregulated aside from a frequency limit of once every 12 months.
 In contrast, many mortgages may be fixed for two to five years, at the discretion of owners.

 Related information